Samsung/ONE/compiler/luci-interpreter/README.md

 Interpreter provides interfaces to investigate internal state of interpreter during inference.

-This is done by "Observer" mechanism:
+This is done by "observer" mechanism:
 - `Interpreter` class has `attachObserver` method, which takes pointer to `ExecutionObserver` object
-- `ExecutionObserver` defines several callback methods which user can override to inject custom code
+- `ExecutionObserver` defines several callback methods user can override to inject custom code

 ExecutionObserver provides three callbacks:
 - `postTensorWrite` checks contents of output tensor after operation execution
-- `preOperatorExecute` notifies that operation is going to execute
+- `preOperatorExecute` notifies that interpreter is going to execute operation
-- `postOperatorExecute` notifies that operation is finished execution
+- `postOperatorExecute` notifies that interpreter finished operation execution

-See `luci-interpreter/include/luci_interpreter/Interpreter.h` for implementation details.
+See `luci-interpreter/include/luci_interpreter/Interpreter.h` for this interface details.

 Usage example:
 ``` c++